 When in France, the rule is to know French and speak it well.
-French people take pride in their language [The Popularity of French], and, like any foreigner, they feel much more at ease and appreciative when you speak their language well.
+French people take pride in their language, and, like any foreigner, they feel much more at ease and appreciative when you speak their language well.

 France boasts two prominent language schools: Alliance Française, dedicated to the dissemination of French language and culture, and Berlitz Organization, consisting of sixteen schools throughout France.

 A few universities and organizations offer courses in French language and culture, including conversation classes through which you can meet with locals and speak 45 minutes of English and 45 minutes of French.